-- Consider the workforce is NSW Health employing staff with the appropriate education/qualifications to identify families at risk of vulnerability? - National minimum standard (i.e. qualifications) to practice as a Child and Family Health Nurse is established. - Children, caregivers and their families have the right to equal access to high-quality services and care. - MCaFHNA recognises that maternal, child and family health nursing requires a highly specialised skill set gained through practice as a registered nurse (RN).
+- Consider the workforce is NSW Health employing staff with the appropriate education/qualifications to identify families at risk of vulnerability? - National minimum standard (i.e. qualifications) to practice as a Child and Family Health Nurse is established. - Children, caregivers and their families have the right to equal access to high-quality services and care. - MCaFHNA recognises that maternal, child and family health nursing require a highly specialised skill set gained through practice as a registered nurse (RN).
 It is MCaFHNA position that a minimum qualification of a Bachelor of Nursing or equivalent is foundational, with completion of a further postgraduate qualification, through a recognised tertiary institution, to maintain a Child and Family Health Nurse (CFHN) position. - Consideration for provision within the services to provide a transition to practice program for student child and family health nurses while they are undertaking study, so they are ready to work on completing their tertiary qualification. - Families who utilise child health service expect to receive care commensurate with these qualifications. - Health equity is widely acknowledged to be an important policy objective in the health care field.
-Standardization in child health programs will support equity by providing all children with a standardised program. - 2.
-Barriers that affect parents' access to routine health and development checks that track their child's progress against developmental milestones.
+Standardization in child health programs will support equity by providing all children with a standardised program.

+2. Barriers that affect parents' access to routine health and development checks that track their child's progress against developmental milestones if services are not available in both Hunter LHD and the New England North West LHD.